SatabdiGautam/nast-earthquake/README.md

 ---

 ## 3) Features
-- Automated downloading of earthquake data from USGS
+- Automated downloading of earthquake data from USGS, Raspberryshake
 - Local storage and management of earthquake event data
 - Simple CLI interface for data operations
 - Git for version control and collaboration